nforgeio/neonKUBE/Images/metricbeat/README.md

 # Environment Variables

 * **ELASTICSEARCH_URL** (*optional*) is URL of the Elasticsearch cluster where the metrics are to be persisted.
-The container will send these to the neonCLUSTER's log Elasticsearch cluster by default.
+The container will send these to the neonCLUSTER's Elasticsearch log storage cluster by default.

 * **PERIOD** (*optional*) is the interval at which metrics are collected with an "s" or "m" suffix for seconds or minutes.
 This defaults to **60s**.